bPavan16/car-management-system/README.md

 This project is a simple web application for managing cars and staff in a database.
 It allows users to perform CRUD operations, including adding cars, adding staff, deleting vehicles, updating vehicle prices, and displaying car and staff data.

+This project was created as part of the 2nd evaluation for the Web Technologies subject.
+It demonstrates a web-based Car Management System that performs CRUD operations using Node.js, Express.js, and MySQL.

 ## Prerequisites

 Before running this project, ensure you have the following installed on your system: